[Introduction] Building the Linux kernel

 Isn't it cool to understand the kernel?

-So what exactly lies in the depths of the OS that I long for?
+So what exactly lies in the depths of the OS, a place I yearn for?

-To unravel this mystery, our research team headed into the depths of the OS.
+To unravel this mystery, our research team set out into the depths of the OS.

 What is a build?

-And by the way, the great thing is that the kernel is open source,
+By the way, the kernel is open source, which is fantastic.

-However, since it is written in C language (*), it cannot be used as is.
+However, since it is written in C (*), it cannot be used as is.

-It must be converted into binary before use.
+It needs to be converted to a binary before use.

 When building, you can add features that weren't originally included in the kernel, or conversely, remove unnecessary features to reduce memory consumption, or even tweak and modify the source code itself to create "the strongest kernel I can imagine."

-It's nice to be the best, isn't it?
-I'm sure that the Linux distributions out there are created with that same feeling.
-Probably (of course, there are also distributions that were born as a result of various circumstances
+Being the best is great, isn't it?
+I'm sure all the Linux distributions out there are created with that kind of mindset.
+Probably (of course,distributions that were born out of various circumstancesthere are also

 (*) Recently, there has been a growing trend to adopt the programming language "Rust," which is famous for its concept of "ownership," as a second language for kernel development, so we may see an increase in packages that are not written in C in the future